jackrabbits-palace/main/docs/network-configuration.md

    ```

 ### update dhcpcd.conf

 we need to now tell the dhcp server that we don't want a dynamic ip address, but we will be using a static one. we can do this by making some updates to the `/etc/dhcpcd.conf` file. this file is the configuration for the dhcp client daemon which runs on our pi and communicates with the dhcp server.
 Here are the changes we need to make to `/etc/dhcpcd.conf`:

 ```shell
 interface wlan0
 static ip_address=192.168.66.145/24
 static routers=192.168.66.1
 static domain_name_servers=192.168.66.1
 ```

 in the changes above, we are using the info we gathered previously and mapped
 * *ip_address* <--> *local ip*
 * *routers* <--> *gateway ip*
 * *domain_name_servers* <--> *DNS server ip*

 ### reboot your pi

+this is the easiest way to reload the network configurations we have just changed

-# update router config to port forward inbound trafic to pi
+# 2. update router config to port forward inbound trafic to pi

 now we need to configure our router to port forward a port on the router's public ip to a port on our pi's static local network ip. to do this we need to login to our router's admin portal. go to your web browser and go to your router ip.
 In the previous step we found that the router (gateway) ip is `192.168.66.1`, so lets go there in our browser.
 You should be presented with the login screen for your router.
 Usually the username and password are both `admin` so you should probably change this to something more secure.

 this step will be highly depenedent on what router you have. generally, you want to find a way to configure port forwarding and then forward a port on the router's public ip to a port on your pi's static local ip address using all protocols.